jrising/prospectus-tools/gcp/extract/config-docs.md

 Calculate values over the Monte Carlo results?

+## `deltamethod` (options: yes, no, or a deltamethod root directory)

+If deltamethod is yes, the directory is taken to be a directory of deltamethod variances; if it's a directory, a parallel deltamethod run is performed, where the directory structure is taken to be parallel to the normal results structure, and the variances there are used to produce a full distribution over results.

 # Year handling

 ## `yearsets` (options: yes, no, or list of start-end tuples)